 I would recommend Tuscany over Central America any day.
 I grew up in Europe and have travelled a fair amount.
 I am just wrapping up a 2 1/2 month visit to Costa Rica, and have little positive to say about this country.

 Note that I have been staying with Costa Rican family in a remote area.
 It's hot, humid, and while people are friendly, they can never give you a straight answer on anything.
 It's the most frustrating place.

 Of course, if you are ONLY going to tourist locations then your trip will be much much better!
 It does boast beautiful scenery, mountains, and wildlife.

 My preference is culture, and old Europe.

-Good luck on your travels. about 4 years ago
+Good luck on your travels. over 6 years ago